Reduce refunds & improve customer satisfaction with 5 simple strategies!

 How To Reduce Refunds With Five Simple Strategies

-While refund requests are as inevitable as death and taxes, there are a few ways to reduce the number of customers that are throwing in the towel when it comes to your product or service.
+While refund requests are as inevitable as death and taxes, there are a few ways to reduce the number of customers who are throwing in the towel when it comes to your product or service.

 No matter how hard you try, not everybody will fall in love with your product or service the first time.
 And even if they do, there are lots of other reasons people request refunds rather than they didn’t like the product.

-• Their financial circumstance has changed
+• Their financial circumstance has changed.

-• They purchased the incorrect product
+• They purchased the incorrect product.

-• The original purchaser moved organizations
+• The original purchaser moved organizations.

-• They are suffering from buyer’s remorse
+• They are suffering from buyer’s remorse.

-• The project they were using it for was cancelled
+• The project they were using it for was cancelled.

 These are all scenarios we have had direct experience with.
-Project abandonment being a particularly common one.
+Project abandonment is a particularly common one.
 It’s also common that we receive extremely positive feedback about our products ahead of the refund request as we rarely give refunds based on the merits of the products alone.

 Refund requests are a natural part of the customer journey.
 And unlike what most people believe, it does not have to be the end of the customer journey.